franciscoxavier04/pm-BIM/docs/installation-and-operations/configuration/README.md

 ### Initial admin user creation

+> [!NOTE]
-**Note:** These variables are only applicable during the first initial setup of your OpenProject setup.
+> These variables are only applicable during the first initial setup of your OpenProject setup.
 Changing or setting them later will have no effect, as the admin user will already have been created.

 By default, an admin user will be created with the login and password set to `admin`.
 You will be required to change this password on first login.